hchiam/learning-a11y/README.md

 - Move focus to next logical element if element removed (example: closing modal).
 This means you need to maintain the previously-focused element in memory somehow.
 (Otherwise focus returns to top of page - really bad.)
 Also make sure the re-focused element announces something so the user knows what they teleported to.
 - Widget usage instructions with a popup tooltip + aria-label are nice to have when focusing on a custom widget or when users aren't familiar with the standard ARIA keyboard interaction patterns for a widget.
 - Make infinite scrolling the last element on the page, or let users "escape", or let users decide to load more.
+- You can use `tabindex="-1"` on text to let JS focus it without confusing users when they could focus it with Tab.

 ## Notes on touch input